caente/caente.github.com/_posts/2016-03-28-simplicity.md

 ~~~

 ---
-This practices don't make the code simple, but that they *help* me to find simpler patterns in the code.
+This practices won't make the code simpler, but that they *help* to find simpler patterns in the code.

 ### Conclusions